Here are the most common certifications for VOC levels and what they really tell us about the offgassing and toxicity of the products.

 Vinyl plank flooring offgases some aldehydes and a few other VOCs, all in very low amounts.

 But the main concern in vinyl flooring is the plasticizers.
 None of the above certifications are measuring or limiting plasticizers by volume, by type/toxicity, or by how stable they are in their chemical bond in the material.

-Recycled vinyl can also contain toxic metals and toxic flame retardants.
+Recycled vinyl can also contain toxic metals and toxic flame retardants – also not accounted for in any flooring certification.
 Virgin vinyl limits this problem.
 My post on flooring goes into more detail.

 What Should the Chemically Sensitive Look For?